Bally’s announces new Atlantic City internship with Lehman College

-A handful of Lehman College students will spend their 2026 summer on the New Jersey coast balancing business and hospitality through a new internship program with Bally’s Casinos.
+A handful of Lehman College students will spend this winter on the New Jersey coast balancing business and hospitality through a new internship program with Bally’s Casinos.

-The new internship program will provide five students with a paid summer internship, including housing and transportation, and offer the opportunity to learn the ins and outs of a range of professional career paths in the gaming and resorts industry, like accounting, human resources, hospitality and management.
+The new internship program will provide five students with a paid internship from Dec 29 to Jan 23, including housing and transportation, and offer the opportunity to learn the ins and outs of a range of professional career paths in the gaming and resorts industry, like accounting, human resources, hospitality and management.

 Lehman College President Fernando Delgado celebrated the news, noting Kim’s commitment to opening doors for Lehman students.